jtorralbaflores/RAG_PPP_AI/README.md

 # install dependencies
 pip install -r requirements.txt

-# ingest PDFs
+# step 1: populate the database with your PDFs
-python ingest.py
+python populate_database.py

-# query your data
+# step 2: query the data
 python query_data.py "What are the main rules mentioned in the PDFs?"